teamosceola/media-server/README.md

 - overseerr

 Now add your user accounts to Keycloak.

-An email address is required for the oauth proxy to work even though it is not a required field by Keycloak, so make sure you set an email address for every user account you add.
+>NOTE: An email address is required for the oauth proxy to work even though it is not a required field by Keycloak, so make sure you set an email address for every user account you add.

 # Access the Services